Non-Perturbative Geometric Framework for Single-Qubit Gates under Always-On Couplings: 2-Sphere Geometry for Single-Qubit Gates

 The geometric representation of single-qubit unitary evolution provides a powerful framework to design control schemes that suppress ZZ-crosstalk.
-Consider different 2-by-2 Hamiltonian blocks with various detunings $\beta$.
-Each block corresponds to a different curve on the 2-sphere, starting at the north pole ($\chi(0)=0$).
-If they all evolve to the same unitary operator, the different curves shall converge at a common endpoint.
+Each $2\times 2$ Hamiltonian block with detuning $\beta_i$ generates its own curve on a sphere of radius $1/|\beta_i|$, all sharing the north pole as the common starting point ($\chi(0)=0$).
+Suppressing crosstalk amounts to choosing one $\Omega_x(t)$ that simultaneously drives all these curves, drawn on different spheres, to a common endpoint.
 For two-qubit systems, the detunings may be $\beta_1 = -\beta_2$ if the driving frequency is set in the middle of the two split energy levels, or include a zero detuning $\beta_1=0$ if the driving pulse resonates with one of the split qubit frequencies.
 For the three-qubit case, the detunings may be $\beta$, $-\beta$, and 0, respectively.